TutorialsCyber Security Or Physical Security - Which Should You Prioritize?

 Data Centre Security For Cloud

-Even if you have moved your business's data to a cloud storage system, it is vital to ensure that your data centre provider also has effective cyber security and physical security to ensure that no one can access their premises or break their firewalls.
-The cloud service provider should also comply with all the required industry standards such as ISO or PCI to keep your data safe and secure.
+Even if you have moved your business's data to a cloud storage system, it is vital to ensure that your data center provider has adequate cyber and physical security to ensure that no one can access their premises or break their firewalls.

 A study by the IBM Security Institute found that globally, data breaches cost companies around $3.86 million.
 This cost is increasing year on year as hackers improve their skill sets.
-Downtime does not just cost a company money, it can also lead to a reduction in productivity and can damage their reputation as client’s will not trust their security system.

-Cyber Security Vs Physical Security – Which Should You Prioritize?
+Cyber Security Vs. Physical Security – Which Should You Prioritize?

 SUGGESTED READS